 In the business context, femininity refers to the tender culture in the organization.
 The Boss does great discussion and intuitive analysis to make decisions.

 Examples of Feminine Countries

-Sweden, Norway, Netherland, Denmark, Costa Rica, and Finland are considered as the most feminine countries in the world for their low MAS score in this dimension.
-According to Hofstede’s cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, following Norway (8), Netherland (14), Denmark (16), Costa Rica (21), and Finland (26).
+Sweden, Norway, Netherlands, Denmark, Costa Rica, and Finland are considered the most feminine countries globally for their low MAS score in this dimension.
+According to Hofstede’s cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, following Norway (8), Netherlands (14), Denmark (16), Costa Rica (21), and Finland (26).
 So, the gender role of these countries is fluid that overlaps significantly.

 4. Uncertainty Avoidance Index (UAI)

 The uncertainty avoidance index describes how people from different countries deal with ambiguous situations.
 It also identifies the people who are comfortable in uncertain moments and who are scared to encounter unwanted difficulties.
 According to Hofstede’s cultural dimensions, the uncertainty avoidance index differs into two categories: high uncertainty avoidance and low uncertainty avoidance index.

 High Uncertainty Avoidance

 People in high uncertainty avoidance societies thoroughly follow the rules and regulations to avoid undesirable moments.
 They prefer to follow routines and make plans to prevent unpredictable moments.
 They also believe proper planning is essential for achievement; hence, parents control their children’s lives excessively.
 People in high UAI-scoring countries are more traditionalistic, stiff, and structured.
 The structured person tends to do the right things and avoid unwanted consequences.